 In second place was the electronics industry, covering laptops, phones and other electrical gadgets.

-Superstores, or websites that sold a bit of everything (like jumia.com.gh, kikuu.com.gh and melcomonline.com) came in third.
+Superstores, or ecommerce websites in Ghana that sold a bit of everything (like jumia.com.gh, kikuu.com.gh and melcomonline.com) came in third.

 Baby and toys, food and groceries, and miscellaneous (sites with a very low representation) rounded up the top 5.